 With the Origin PC EVO15-S, you choose the display and GPU together.
 For instance, the base option pairs the RTX 2070 with an FHD display at 144Hz.
 The maximum is a 4K OLED screen backed by the RTX 2080 SUPER.

 We recommend this durable Lenovo Legion laptop with one important reminder: This machine does offer RTX 2060 graphics, but you need to add it as a customization option since the base GPU isn’t quite capable.

 Fortunately, the other base specs on this 2020 model are excellent, including a 10th-gen Intel Core processor, up to 16GB of RAM, and your choice of hard drive size based on what you need.

-This Legion laptop has one of the largest screens on our list: A 17-inch FHD display that you can customize with a 144Hz refresh rate.
+The Lenovo Legion 5i has one of the largest screens on our list: A 17-inch FHD display that you can customize with a 144Hz refresh rate.
 That’s an ideal choice if you plan on gaming and jumping into VR, though the extra size does make portability a little more challenging.
 We have some bags that may help.